AdaGold/solar-system/README.md

     1. Create a `SolarSystem` and add some `Planet`s
     1. Enter a control loop that repeatedly asks the user what to do next.
 The two options at this point are `list planets` and `exit`.

-    Remember that you've already implemented listing planets - you should be able to call that method rather than reimplementing it here.
+    Remember that you've already implemented listing planets - you should be able to call that method rather than recreating the logic here.

 1. Add a `planet details` option to the control loop.
 When the user picks this option, the program should should call a separate method that will:
     1. Ask them for the name of the planet they wish to learn about